2004 Boscastle flood: The lower bridge

 During the flood of 2004, 14 cars became lodged beneath the old stone bridge causing a huge backlog of flood water and debris, which added to the damage caused in the surrounding area.

 The main structure of the lower bridge survived the flood but the stone walls did not, and were washed away.
 On 1 May 2005, at the official reopening of the village, wooden fences were used on the bridge as temporary replacements.
 The bridge originally had a concrete plaque on it saying "This bridge is the private property of the lord of the manor, August 1887".
 It was lost during the flood, but was recovered from the harbour in good condition.
 This bridge has since been replaced with a new one.

-The new bridge, which is a few metres further down the river, was installed on 18 December 2007, and was made by Cornish Concrete, a company based near Truro.
-The main arch was made from reinforced concrete, with metal railings.
+The new bridge, a few metres further down the river, was installed on 18 December 2007, and was made by Cornish Concrete, a company based near Truro.
+The main arch was made from reinforced concrete with metal railings.
 The old bridge, which was over 100 years old, was demolished in early April 2008.

-Mini flood – 21 June 2007
+Mini flood, 21 June 2007

 Boscastle was flooded again on 21 June 2007, although not as badly as in 2004.
-After a week of steady rain every day and an afternoon of intense localised rainfall, a small flood developed after 30 mm of rain fell in one hour.
+After a week of steady rain every day and an afternoon of intense localised rainfall, a small flood developed after 30mm of rain fell in one hour.
 Roads were flooded in the area and in the village, most of the water coming from the surrounding saturated fields.
 Many drains had become blocked.
 Roads around the Tintagel, Camelford and Davidstow area were closed to stop people visiting the village.
 River levels were alarmingly high but the banks contained the water, although the many culverts of the River Jordan overflowed on to the villages roads.
 The new storm culvert joining the River Jordan to the River Valency was at full capacity but did not flood.
 Services and organisations called in included: